zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

 <UseRectangularZoomDemo />

-If a `PlotController` contains many `Plot` the change will be applied on all of them.
+If a `PlotController` contains several `Plot` elements, the change will be applied on all of them.

 <MultiRectangularZoom />